Skip to content

 Configuration

-By default, PAW installs agents to the VS Code-standard prompts directory for your platform:
+By default, PAW installs agents to the user agent directory for your platform:

-To use a custom location, set the paw.promptDirectory setting:
+To use a custom location, set the paw.agentDirectory setting:

 {